Jessica Grajeda, George Luis Almaraz Face Murder, Child Abuse Charges In 16-Year-Old Pomona Boy's Death

 Police say the investigation revealed the boy had been assaulted by Grajelda, his stepmother, just before the call medical help, and had been receiving significant injuries from abuse at her hands.
 The investigation further revealed that Almarez had been aware of the abuse and injuries, and did not do anything to stop it or seek medical attention for his son, according to Pomona police officials.

 There were five more children in the home ranging in age from 13 to 1 year old.
-They did not appear to have been physically abused by the couple, police said, and have since been taken into the custody of the Department of Children and Family Services.MORE NEWS: Deadly Agua Dulce Firehouse Shooting Started With Workplace Feud, Shooter Identified As Jonathan Tatone
+They did not appear to have been physically abused by the couple, police said, and have since been taken into the custody of the Department of Children and Family Services.MORE NEWS: Los Angeles City Council President Nury Martinez's Home Vandalized

 Grajeda is being held on $2 million bail and is scheduled to make her first court appearance Thursday.
 Bail and arraignment information for Almaraz was not available.